Volunteer Glasgow Blog

 My name is Lilian and I’m a fully trained and qualified Counsellor/Therapist currently working as a Counsellor with Cruse Bereavement in Glasgow.

 I have always believed in doing the right thing and helping others when they need it most – that’s why I was ecstatic and proud when I learned that I was accepted into PSYV.

 Meet Lillian – a volunteer with the charity Horatio’s Garden.
 The charity works to create and nurture beautiful garden spaces in NHS spinal centres to support everyone affected by spinal injury.
 Scotland’s National Spinal Injuries Unit is based at The Queen Elizabeth University Hospital here in Glasgow.
 The garden was created by acclaimed garden designer […]

-Happy Volunteers’ Week to all!
-We thought this was an appropriate week to take a breath, gather our thoughts on a range of issues facing volunteer involving organisations across the city and provide some hopefully helpful thoughts, advice and guidance.
+At Volunteer Glasgow we have gathered our thoughts on a range of issues facing volunteer involving organisations across the city and provide some hopefully helpful thoughts, advice and guidance.
 We hope you agree!
 Key Issues In order to design and deliver effective support services Volunteer Glasgow has recently carried out a series of activities […]